HuachenZH/weepie/devLog.md

 - in the folder `data/img/`, images should be named like "frame_1.jpg", "frame_100.jpg"
 - in `extract_text.py`, input image must have exif info, if not, error.

+- in text:
+  - the first answer must contains "A."
+  - different questions must be seperated by "%>%"

+to_resume:
+extract each questions